JoeyBryson/joey_AES/BUILD.md

     ```bash
     make clean
     ```
+- the builds should be cleaned between compiling for different OS's
 - Compile just the core libraries and not the CLI(prerequisit used used for test targets)
     ```bash
     make libs